CAC27/SC-Tools/README.md

 ##### When no droplist is active:
 Button | Function
 -------|---------
-'Delete all friends' | Unfriends everyone on your friends list.
+'Delete friends' | Unfriends everyone on your friends list.
 'Accept requests' | Accepts all friend requests you have received.
 'Reject requests' | Rejects all friend requests you have received.
 'Quick-add user' | Searches for a username, sends them a friend request, and accepts the confirmation all with one click.
-'Delete all messages' | Deletes all messages, sent and received, from your inbox.
+'Delete messages' | Deletes all messages, sent and received, from your inbox.

 ##### When a droplist is active:
 Button | Function